Local equilibrium charge and spin currents in two-dimensional topological systems: Local currents in Quantum spin Hall systems

 \section{Local currents in Quantum spin Hall systems}

-In this section we study the electronic and spin transport of multi-terminal systems in the QSH regime.
+In this section we study the electronic and spin transport of multiterminal {two-dimensional} systems in the QSH regime.
 As above, for simplicity we consider the zero temperature limit.
-For Fermi energies within the topological gap, the non-equilibrium electronic transport in a Hall bar geometry is ruled by helical states propagating at the system edges and the conductances ${\cal G}_{\alpha\beta} $ are quantized \cite{Hasan2010,Qi2011,Bernevig2013}.
+For Fermi energies within the topological gap, the nonequilibrium electronic transport in a Hall bar geometry is ruled by helical states propagating at the system edges and the conductances ${\cal G}_{\alpha\beta}$ are quantized \cite{Hasan2010,Qi2011,Bernevig2013}.
 We show that the equilibrium currents do not follow this simple picture.